mikaelene/eneel/README.md

 # eneel
 eneel is a cli utility for fast extracting and loading data to and from relational databases.
-The E and L in ELT!
+The E and L in ELT.

-The goal is to be the fastest tool in the market.
-Both in terms of development speed and data movements speed.
+Mostly uses the source databases proprietary tools for extracting and loading data.

 Features:
 - Fastest way to extract and load large amounts of data between different databases